stack-auth/stack/docs/docs/02-customization/02-custom-colors.md

 ### Using other theme providers

-If you use a different theme provider that doesn't work with next-themes, you can pass in `colorMode` and `setColorMode` as props to the `StackUIProvider` and it will use those to handle color mode.
-(Note that you need to put the `StackUIProvider` in a client component in this case and import it to your `layout.tsx` file)
+If you use a different theme provider that doesn't work with next-themes, you can pass in `colorMode` and `setColorMode` as props to the `StackTheme` and it will use those to handle color mode.
+(Note that you need to put the `StackTheme` in a client component in this case and import it to your `layout.tsx` file)

 ```jsx
 import React, { useState } from 'react'